 Most setup guides end at "the connection works."
 That's where the real work starts.
 Once orders flow, you need answers to questions Shopify alone can't give you and Printify alone can't give you — only the two together can:

 • True per-unit margin.
 Shopify shows revenue.
 Printify shows production cost.
-Margin = revenue minus Printify cost minus Shopify transaction fee minus your ad spend.
-None of the three dashboards calculates this for you.
+Margin sits at the intersection: revenue minus production cost minus transaction fees minus ad spend.
+None of the three dashboards calculates this for you automatically.
+See our Printify charges breakdown for the cost inputs you need to include.

 • Which design SKUs are profitable vs. burning cash.
 A top-seller in revenue can be a margin loser once production cost and shipping eat the difference.
-The reverse also happens — slow movers with high margins often deserve more ad budget, not less.
+Slow movers with high margins often deserve more ad budget, not less.
+Our net profit margin benchmark guide gives you reference points to compare against.

 • Provider performance.
-Printify lets multiple print providers fulfill the same blueprint.
-They have different unit costs, ship times, and reject rates.
-Tracking which provider delivered each order — and how that order performed in customer feedback — tells you which providers to consolidate on.
+Printify lets multiple print providers fulfill the same blueprint with different unit costs, ship times, and defect rates.
+Tracking which provider fulfilled each order — and how that correlated with customer outcomes — tells you which providers to consolidate on.
+Our operations fees guide covers the fee layer on top of raw production cost.

 • Order-to-fulfillment latency.
 Shopify timestamps the order.
 Printify timestamps the production handoff.
-The gap between them shouldn't exceed your "default approval" window.
-If it's drifting, your auto-approval setting is wrong or a provider is throttling.
+The gap between them shouldn't exceed your auto-approval window.
+If it's drifting, your approval setting is wrong or a provider is throttling.

 You can answer all of this with spreadsheets and weekly CSV exports.
-Most operators do.
-It works for the first few months and then collapses around the point where you have more than 20 active SKUs and three providers.
+Most operators do — it works for the first few months, then collapses around the point where you have more than a handful of active SKUs and multiple providers.

 This is the work Victor does.
-Victor is an AI operator built for POD sellers.
-He runs on a live data warehouse that already speaks Shopify and Printify, so once the integration above is live, you can ask him cross-source questions in plain English and he answers from the actual data — no exports, no pivot tables.
-He also runs your Meta and Google ads, updates your Shopify catalog, and reallocates spend with your approval.
+Victor is an AI operator built for POD sellers on Shopify.
+He runs on a live data warehouse that ingests Shopify, Printify, Printful, Meta Ads, Google Ads, and Klaviyo — so once your Printify–Shopify integration is live, you can ask him cross-source margin and performance questions in plain English and he answers from your actual data.
+No exports, no pivot tables.
+He also proposes concrete moves — repricing products to a target margin, adjusting discounts, managing collections, raising your free-shipping threshold — and executes the approved ones in your Shopify store.
 He does the work.
 You approve the moves.

 FAQs